-In the Settings frame, enter general configuration settings for the R3000 server such as IP address entries.
+In the Settings frame, enter general configuration settings for the ProxyBlocker server such as IP address entries.

-From the NIC Device to Use for Authentication pull-down menu:

-- If using the invisible mode: Select "LAN2" as the device to send traffic on the network. - If using the router or firewall mode: Select "LAN1".
+From the NIC Device to Use for Authentication pull-down menu, for the typical network setup you will probably want to select "LAN2" as the device to send traffic on the network.

-Information should only be entered in the NT Authentication Server Details frame if the R3000 will use the NT Authentication method to authenticate users.
+Information should only be entered in the NT Authentication Server Details frame if the ProxyBlocker will use the NT Authentication method to authenticate users.

-- Select "Authentication" from the navigation panel, and then select Authentication SSL Certificate from the popup menu.
-This option should be used if Web-based authentication will be deployed on the R3000 server. - Using this option, you create either a self-signed certificate or a Certificate Request (CSR) for use by the Secure Sockets Layer (SSL).
-The certificate should be placed on client machines so that these machines will recognize the R3000 as a valid server with which they can communicate. - 6.
-Select "Control" from the navigation panel, and then select "Block Page Authentication" from the pop-up menu.
+Select "Authentication" from the navigation panel, and then select Authentication SSL Certificate from the popup menu.
+This option should be used if Web-based authentication will be deployed on the ProxyBlocker server.

+Using this option, you create either a self-signed certificate or a Certificate Request (CSR) for use by the Secure Sockets Layer (SSL).
+The certificate should be placed on client machines so that these machines will recognize the ProxyBlocker as a valid server with which they can communicate.

+6. Select "Control" from the navigation panel, and then select "Block Page Authentication" from the pop-up menu.

 In the Block Page Authentication window, select the Reauthentication Options to be used.
 The items you select will be listed as options for re-authentication on the Options page, accessible from the standard block page.
-If the "Re-authentication" (NET USE) option is selected, enter the login script path to be used by the R3000 for reauthentication purposes.
+If the "Re-authentication" (NET USE) option is selected, enter the login script path to be used by the ProxyBlocker for re-authentication purposes.